stephenrwalli/OCI_testing/README.md

 As the vagrant machine build out included `jq`, it is easy to inspect the various json files.

 ## Running the OCI Runtime Conformance Suite with rkt
 > N.B.
-This is still and active experiment.
+This is still an active experiment.
 It has only been tested on the Ubuntu build so far.
 > Installing rkt/acbuild is still done by hand, and not as part of the Vagrant machine startup.

 First Install [rkt](https://coreos.com/blog/getting-started-with-rkt-1-0.html) and [acbuild](https://github.com/containers/build).